Tootman/ORCL-webApp-docs/ORCL WebMap Apps workflow.md

 - Import / Drag in lines.shp, polyogns.shp and points.shp into QGIS
 - Import /Drag in sites polygon (1 polygon per site ie site footprint or site bounds rectangle)
 - import/drag in any optional ('selectable') layers (currently can only be a layer called 'vegetation')
-- saveAs above layers preferably as shp using wsg84 (EPSG4326), giving unique filenames indicating project and geometry (and crs) eg hounslow2018-lines and hide original layers in QGIS, and add to map
+- SaveAs above layers as geojson (or shp), as EPSG4326 (wsg84), giving unique filenames indicating project and geometry (and crs) eg hounslow2018-lines and hide original layers in QGIS, and add to map
-- Zip up the shp files -  one  zip each for points, lines and polygons
-- For the SItes polygon - this may need to be saved as GeoJSON as will need to be imported as a dataset, as well as tileset, and the crs member be need to be removed from the GeoJSON file before uploading to Mapbox
+- Note that For the SItes polygon / bounding box / site names - save as GeoJSON as will need to be imported as a dataset, as well as Tileset, and the crs member be need to be removed from the GeoJSON file before uploading to Mapbox
-- Import new tilesets from the shp Asset (or update Tileset if appropriate)
+- Import new tilesets from the shp Asset (or update Tileset if appropriate), or if updating a map, REPLACE the Tileset
-- Download a style json to use as template if no pre-prepared style json is available
+- (If creating a new map/style, download a style json, from another map to use as template if no pre-prepared style json is available)
 - To copy a style - eg when a style with substituted tilesets are needed then download the style and do a  Global search and replace tileset datasources etc with:
 - - placeholderProjectName with projectName
 - - placeholder points with newpointsTileset